InfinityxR9/SmartMess/README.md

   -d "{\"messId\":\"alder\",\"mealType\":\"lunch\",\"capacity\":120}"
 ```

-### 4) Reproduce the UI flow
+## Reproduce the predictions flow

+1. Start the backend and frontend.
-- Open the web app.
+2. Open the web app.
-- Navigate to the predictions section.
+3. Navigate to the predictions section.
-- Confirm upcoming slot predictions render for the current meal.
+4. Confirm upcoming slots render for the active meal window.

-## Optional: Train ML Models
+## ML training

 If you want ML-backed predictions instead of the fallback logic: